saifulferoz/select2table-bundle/README.md

 * `page_limit` This is passed as a query parameter to the remote call.
 It is intended to be used to limit size of the list returned.
 Defaults to 10.
 * `scroll` True will enable infinite scrolling.
 Defaults to false.
 * `allow_clear` True will cause Select2 to display a small x for clearing the value.
 Defaults to false.
-* `allow_add` Is an option array for the add tags settings of Select2.
-Only available when 'multiple' is true on form.
-    * `enabled` Enables the allow new tags option.
-True or False.
-Default False.
-    * `new_tag_text` The text that is displayed behind entities that don't exist if `allow_add` is true.
-Default is " (NEW)".
-    * `new_tag_prefix` The prefix identifier for new tags, default is "__".
-Your real values must not contain these symbols in the beginning.
-    * `tag_separators` A javascript array of delimiters to auto split the tags with.
 * `delay` The delay in milliseconds after a keystroke before trigging another AJAX request.
 Defaults to 250 ms.
 * `placeholder` Placeholder text.
 * `language` i18n language code.
 Defaults to en.